 SMM contributes to Family Promise by hosting families in transition 4 times a year, for one week at a time.
 Families live in the Family Life Center and our parish volunteers help set up living spaces for them, prepare meals, staff a “living room” where families eat, enjoy movies and games, etc.

 Volunteers are always needed, as we usually have 4 families and up to 14 people staying here every visit.
-Scott Lindeman at 407-628-1324, or email@example.com for more information.
+Click here https://stmargaretmary.org/family-promise-volunteers to volunteer, or contact Scott Lindeman for more information at 407-628-1324, or firstname.lastname@example.org

 Feed the Homeless